sbelectronics/h8/h8-dram/README.md

 H8-64K-DRAM, aka "H8-Hellboard"
 https://www.smbaker.com/

+## Hellboard 0.18

+With Willis's help, we analyzed the mystery DRAM board (in the ebay folder) and determined a partial netlist.
+Some insights from the mystery board:

+* WAIT is initiated when Reading or Writing, but SACK has not yet occurred.
+This eliminates a lot of the complexity that I had with hellboard 0.16.

+* WE is delayed until after CAS.
+This is called a "late write" to DRAM as opposed to an "early write" which is what is normally executed.
+The late write is necessary because the 8080 might not have the data on bus at this time.

+* Willis's board shows what we believe to be a 220R/27pF delay via an LS14 on the CAS signal for the delayed write.
+This was shown to be insufficient.
+220R/100pF seemed to at least mostly work.

+## Hellboard 0.16

 Hellboard was an ill-fated attempt to use a D8203 DRAM controller to build a DRAM board for the H8 computer.
 Hellboard has the following restrictions: